Judging

 Judge assignment

-All-judges, per-judge, or rooms-based assignment for large panels.
+All-judges, per-judge, or rooms-based assignment, set per round.

 Judging interface